Posted on Leave a comment

 The watches – Wolbrook and Douglas

 Both watches uses the same body and face.
-The differences lie in colour variations and cystal.
+The differences lie in colour variations and crystal.
 The Wolbrooks uses a sapphire crystal with protruding cyclops for the date window, whereas Douglas Worldtimers have a hesalite crystal with integrated cyclops.

 I love acrylic and especially on a vintage design like the Worldtimers.
 I also thought the PVD version looked too good to resist, and this was only available for the Douglas.
 On the other side of the spectrum I had a rose gold two-tone Wolbrook, and when a two-tone BOR bracelet was announced I could not resist.